anupn18/readme_lifesight/docs/PLATFORM/connect/native-integrations/criteo.md

    Click on the Criteo integration card.
 A pop-up modal will appear.
 Click the **Connect** button to begin the authorization process.

 4. **Authorize Lifesight in Criteo**
    You will be redirected to a Criteo login page.
 Enter your Criteo credentials to log in and grant Lifesight permission to access your account data.

    <Image align="center" src="https://files.readme.io/1c5be1ce10e591dff88aeffb72f1c7cd899f5b9b7ab842f23d92f4cb0273f7fc-Lifesight_App_on_Criteo.png" />

    <br />

-   > ⚠️ Important
-   > The permissions you grant will allow Lifesight to manage campaigns, audiences, and creatives, as well as read analytics and catalog data on your behalf.
-Please review the permissions screen carefully.

 5. **Select Your Ad Account**
    After authorizing, you will be returned to the Lifesight platform.
 Select the specific Criteo ad account you wish to connect from the dropdown menu.